ethanthoma/personal-website/posts/abusing_use.md

 }
 ```

-Which is kind of annoying.
+Which is kind of annoying (if not redundant).
 We can solve this with

 ```gleam
 let some_func = {